Helping Federal Contractors and Intervenors Avoid Costly COFC and GAO Bid Protest Legal Mistakes in All States.

 - Lack of meaningful discussions

 - Improper best value procurement determinations and cost-technical trade-offs

 - Protest Intervention

-Meeting procedural requirements: As a disappointed bidder or successful offeror, find the legal and factual basis for litigating or defending a protest action can be tricky.
-When reviewing a substantial amount of bid protest decisions, government contractors fall short of the legal requirements and overcoming the crucial “reasonableness test” and ‘rationality” arguments needed to prevail.
+Meeting procedural requirements: As a disappointed bidder or successful offeror, finding the legal and factual basis for litigating or defending a protest action can be tricky.
+When reviewing a substantial amount of government contract protests decisions, government contractors fall short of the legal requirements and overcoming the crucial “reasonableness test” and ‘rationality” arguments needed to prevail.